ArmanSingh-1/ParulUniversity/README.md

 # ParulUniversity
-All the college codes are stored here for reference.
+All the college codes are stored here for reference. <br>
 The pupose for creating this is to keep revisiting these codes to keep basic concepts clear.